fbpx

 Always the bridesmaid, never the bride.
 This is true of both the city of Osaka and its favorite team, the Hanshin Tigers.
 Naturally, the bride represents Tokyo and the Giants.
 In fact, no fewer than 16 times in Central League history, the standings have ended with the Giants in first and the Tigers in second.
 Nevertheless, the Tigers and their fans hold a strong, angst-filled, scrappy, never-say-die attitude towards their superior rivals.

-Hanshin is not known for success on the field, with just a single Japan Series championship in 1985.
-Featuring one of the fiercest lineups in the history of baseball in Japan, they tore through the nation like a tornado: here and gone in the blink of an eye.
+Hanshin is not known for success on the field, with just two Japan Series championships (1985 and 2023).
+Featuring one of the fiercest lineups in the history of baseball in Japan, the 1985 squad tore through the nation like a tornado: here and gone in the blink of an eye.
 In the years following that miraculous run to the top, the Tigers finished in last place in 10 of the subsequent 16 seasons.
 Their inexplicable failure gave birth to the Curse of the Colonel, a story that has been spread especially in the English-speaking baseball fan community.
-Connecting American slugger Randy Bass and the founder of KFC (Colonel Harland Sanders), it defies fiction and is an enjoyable urban myth, though it does not hold up when measured against the facts.
+Connecting American slugger Randy Bass and the founder of KFC (Colonel Harland Sanders), baseball in Japan, and losing streaks, it defies fiction and is an enjoyable urban myth, though it does not hold up when measured against the facts.

 Current ManagerAkinobu Okada (since 2023, also 2004-08)